CheckiO/checkio-empire-battle-craft/info/description.md

 unit_client.do_move((20, 30))
 ```

-...
-That code commands units to go to the point (20, 30), but the unit will never get to the point (30, 30).
+... that code commands units to go to the point (20, 30), but the unit will never get to the point (30, 30).

 **Subscriptions** are started with _when_.
 The subscribe function always has a callback argument.
 Callback is the function that gets called when a specific action occurs.
-For example:
+For example, check out the following code...

 ```python
 from battle import commander